legalese/legalese.github.io/doc/dsl.md

 In the L4 world, parties using those tools should find the collaboration experience superior to the pre-L4 experience.

 There is no need to build a full-fledged negotiation platform.
-Others are doing that:  The tools that programmers use to communicate changes are sufficient: diffs, Git, comments.
+Others are doing that: http://synergist.io/ is just one example.

+For the purposes of L4, existing tools that programmers use to communicate changes are sufficient: diffs, Git, comments.

 If the language is text-based, with relatively short line lengths, then it will be compatible with the same tools.

+### Output to Natural Language

+It should be possible to compile an L4 program into one or more natural languages.
+The initial target is American English, following the style guidelines set out in Adams.
+The second target is Australian English, following Peter Butts.
+The third target may be Italian, Chinese, German, or Polish.

+### Output to Formal Language

+It should be possible to compile an L4 program to an Ethereum source or bytecode form, to the extent that the semantic models correspond.

+## Future Requirements ##

+Not needed in the current effort but worth keeping in mind for purposes of "futureproofing".

 ### Projectional Editing (future requirement) ###